From cyberspace to the schoolyard, bullying can occur anywhere in any shape or form. I know, because it happened to me.

 Refusing to be Silenced

-In fall 2016, I’ll be entering my junior year of high school, and my mom always brags about how much of a model daughter I’ve grown up to be, how responsible I am with my allergy, and how I’ve managed it.
+With me going off to high school next year, my mom always brags about how much of a model daughter I’ve grown up to be, how responsible I am with my allergy, and how I’ve managed it.
 But let’s face it: not being able to eat a peanut butter cup, or order a Frappuccino with hazelnuts in it or, heck, even eat something without reading the label first is not an easy task.
 I manage it, though.
 I speak up, and unfortunately in this case, I was targeted for doing so.

 But I will not be silenced.
 Food allergies are not funny, nor are they something to toy around with.
 This sort of allergy abuse is a crime.

 Despite the challenges, I can’t say that my allergy has gotten me nowhere.
-My favorite band, Sleeping with Sirens, saw me on a Discovery Channel documentary, talking about living with my allergies.
-They invited me as a VIP guest to their concert; they even signed my EpiPen bag.
+My favorite band, Sleeping with Sirens, saw me on the Discovery Channel this fall talking about living with my allergies and invited me as a VIP guest to their concert; they even signed my EpiPen bag.

 Plus, I have amazing friends who are very supportive and even read their own food labels before they bring food to school, or before we hang out.
 So when I told them about me getting bullied and nearly poisoned by someone, they supported and protected me.

-Charlotte Jude Schwartz, 16, is a student in San Francisco and a teen ambassador for the Bay Area Allergy Advisory Board (BAAAB).
+Charlotte Jude Schwartz, 13, is a student in San Francisco and a student food allergy advocate.